Keizaal/Keizaal/TROUBLESHOOTING.md

 The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 72 in order to prevent that.

+### "*Savegames aren't in My Games.*"

+I have moved Skyrim's savegames from their default location to /Mod Organizer 2/profiles/Keizaal/saves in order to better protect them in the case that the Skyrim Shredder needs to be run.

 ### "*Skyrim is acting strangely after automatically sorting the load order.*"

 **NEVER USE LOOT OR MOD ORGANIZER TO AUTOMATICALLY SORT YOUR LOAD ORDER!** Keizaal's plugins have been carefully sorted manually in order to ensure that everything works as intended.
 Sorting the load order using an automatic tool **will** cause issues.
 If you have used an automated program to sort your load order, you forfeit all support I would normally provide until you restore your load order to Keizaal's default.
 You should be able to restore your load order to default by rerunning Wabbajack.